- about the recruitment process

 How do I get paid?

-We multiply the number of hours you logged by your rate and add $3 (commission for sending funds) at the end of each month.
-Payment is made on the 9-10th of the upcoming month to your Payoneer account, with no commissions on our side.
+sends you the payment strictly once a month, according to the hours you logged during the previous month. we multiply the number of hours you logged by your rate (and add $3 commission for sending funds to the Payoneer account) at the end of each month. payment is usually made on the 9-10th of the upcoming month either to your Payoneer account or directly to your card, with no commissions on our side.

 Is there another payment option?

 you can get paid either through direct payments to your card or receive the payment on your Payoneer account. it takes 10 minutes to register on Payoneer, and you can withdraw funds to any account.